-Dr Melissa Laird (Exec Dir Learning and Teaching)
+Dr Melissa Laird (Exec Dir Student Engagement, Learning and Quality Assurance)

 Executive Director Learning and Teaching